OverlordAkise/website-sources/luctus_wiki/docs/tutorial/1_preperation.md

 Then there is also an entity called `nlr_zone`.
 All entities inside this folder are named after either the folder they are in or after the lua file that contains it.
 In this cause the `nlr_zone.lua` file will create an entity that is named `nlr_zone`.

+# Reloading

+By default a local gmod "game" (="starting a new game") has lua refresh on.
+This means that changes made to lua files are automatically reloaded.
+There are different szenarios for reloading lua files:

+If you create a new lua file (e.g. into an addon or the garrysmod/lua folder) then the server will not load it.
+You have to restart the gmod server to be able to load it.
+A map restart is NOT enough!

+If you change a lua file and save it then there are 2 possibilities:

+ - If luarefresh is activated then the lua file will be loaded again.
+This happens as soon as your changes have been saved for the file.
+ - If luarefresh is disabled then you have to "change map".
+This can be done via changelevel, map or commands as "ulx maprestart".

+To know if luarefresh is active you have to look at the server start parameters: If it contains `-disableluarefresh` then it is deactivated.
+If this argument is missing the lua refresh is active.

+I recommend to disable it on a live/production server and only enable it on a development server or if you are doing maintenance on the main server.

+The wiki page for luarefresh: [https://wiki.facepunch.com/gmod/Auto_Refresh](https://wiki.facepunch.com/gmod/Auto_Refresh)